 Cloud Access Security Brokers regulate interactions between cloud-based SaaS applications and other resources.
 This includes internal corporate networks, remote devices, and the wider internet.

 Cloud Access Security Brokers detect SaaS applications.
 Security teams can then manage these apps via a centralized dashboard.
 CASBs allow instant data location across all SaaS apps.
-This contributes to robust data security.
+This contributes to robust data protection.
 They may also feature User Entity and Behavior Analytics tools.
 These tools enable traffic monitoring at even greater levels of depth.

 3. Secure Web Gateway (SWG)